 Disabling fingerprint login is pretty much the same as enabling it in the first place.

 Go to Settings→User and then click on Fingerprint Login option.
 It will show a screen with options to add more fingerprints or delete the existing ones.
 You need to delete the existing fingerprints.

-Fingerprint login does have some benefits, specially for lazy people like me.
+Fingerprint login does have some benefits, especially for lazy people like me.
 I don’t have to type my password every time I lock the screen and I am happy with the limited usage.

 Enabling sudo with fingerprint should not be entirely impossible with PAM.
 I remember that when I set up face unlock in Ubuntu, it could be used with sudo as well.
 Let’s see if future versions add this feature.